nuxeo-sandbox/nuxeo-labs-utils/README.md

 ## Description
 This plugin contains miscellaneous utilities, mainly operations.
+The original goal for most of them is to avoid using "Java in JS Automation" (see the [documentation](https://doc.nuxeo.com/nxdoc/automation-scripting/#java-objects-in-automation-scripting)).

 > [!IMPORTANT]
 > This plugin is not the same as [nuxeo-labs](https://github.com/nuxeo/nuxeo-labs), which contains other utilities.